-Assumes increases in job and housing densities around new stations to 5 households/acre and 30 jobs/acre if applicable, by relocating housing and jobs from the same jurisdiction's areas outside of Activity Centers.
+Increase jobs and housing around new stations to 5

+and 30 jobs/acre by pulling some housing and jobs from the same jurisdiction's areas outside of Activity Centers.

-&lt;sup>11 The BRT and Transitways in this Initiative mimic the transit coding (including the headways) from various plans and models: - 2040 CLRP, 2040 All Build, Aspirational Scenarios, MNCPPC Montgomery County Travel Model, Northern Virginia TransAct and Southern Maryland Rapid Transit Project.
+The BRT and Transitways in this Initiative mimic the transit coding (including the headways) from various plans and models: - 2040 CLRP, 2040 All Build, Aspirational Scenarios, MNCPPC Montgomery County Travel Model, Northern Virginia TransAct and Southern Maryland Rapid Transit Project.
 See Appendix C for Details.